autonomys/sloth256-189/README.md

 ```
 #if defined(__ADX__) && !defined(__SLOTH_PORTABLE__)
  x86_64 assembly-assisted code path, executed on processors with ADX
- ISA extenstion.
+ ISA extension.
  Field element is represented as 4 64-bit limbs.
 #elif __SIZEOF_INT128__-0==16
  Any 64-bit platform with compiler that supports __int128 type, such
- as comtemporary gcc or clang, not not Microsoft C.
+ as contemporary gcc or clang, but not Microsoft C.
  Field element is represented as 5 limbs, 1st is 52- and the rest are
  51-bit values.
 #else
  Fallback for everything else.
- Field element is represtented as 12 limbs, mixture of 22- and 21-bit
+ Field element is represented as 12 limbs, a mixture of 22- and 21-bit
- values [with last one being 19-bits].
+ values [with the last one being 19 bits].
 #endif
 ```
-All three code paths use the same pattern for the sqrt operation:
+All three code paths follow the same pattern for the sqrt operation:
 ```
 raise input to ((2**256-189)+1)/4'th power [with dedicated addition chain]
 square the result and compare to the input